 Chief Executive Boss Lady of Eat My Words, Alexandra Watkins is a leading and outspoken authority on brand names.
 Her breakthrough book, Hello, My Name is Awesome: How to Create Brand Names That Stick, was named a Top 10 Marketing Book by Inc. The new second edition, was recently awarded a 2019 Outstanding Works of Literature OWL Award.
-This is only one of five books that received this award in the crowded Sales & Marketing category.
+This is only one of three books to received this award in the crowded Sales & Marketing category.

 Since 2005, Alexandra and her firm, Eat My Words, have created love-at-first sight brand names for clients including from Amazon to Xerox.
 Her personal name hall of fame includes the Neato robotic vacuum, Spanish language school Gringo Lingo, frozen yogurt franchise Spoon Me, and the Church of Cupcakes.